-Diclofenac doesn't work for some types of pain, such as nerve pain.
-Your doctor will have to prescribe a different medicine to relieve nerve pain.
+Diclofenac does not work for some types of pain, such as nerve pain.
+Your doctor will have to prescribe a different medicine to treat peripheral neuropathy (nerve pain).

 Why do I need to be careful about stomach ulcers?

-Diclofenac can cause an ulcer in your stomach or gut if you take it for a long time or in big doses, or if you're elderly or in poor general health.
+Diclofenac tablets and capsules can cause an ulcer in your stomach or gut if you take them for a long time or in big doses, or if you're elderly or in poor general health.